 Here’s a highlight of the recent e-invoicing developments in Asia Pacific.

-Malaysia appears to be following a CTC clearance model, such as the one implemented in Italy, where e-invoices must be sent to the tax authority in real-time to obtain validation before being delivered to buyers.
-The scope of the system will likely cover all domestic (B2G, B2B and B2C) and cross-border transactions.
+Malaysia has implemented a CTC clearance model for certain transactions, such as the one implemented in Italy, where e-invoices must be sent to the tax authority in real time to obtain validation before being delivered to buyers.
+The scope of the system will cover all domestic (B2G, B2B and B2C) and cross-border transactions.

 In Thailand, the government has been working to develop a robust e-invoicing system with a framework that boosts e-invoicing using certified third-party service providers for e-tax issuance.